mulwa06/Resume-Website-Template/README.md

-# Template to Create a Resume Website Repository in your GitHub Account
+# My Resume Template

 <hr>

-## Steps
+## Steps on creating this template
 1. Click the green `Use Template Button` at the top of this repository.
     That will create this repository in your GitHub Account with the same structure and files.